 The Company files income tax returns in the many jurisdictions in which it operates, including the U.S., several U.S. states and the People's Republic of China.
-The statute of limitations varies by jurisdiction; tax years open to federal or state general examination or other adjustment as of July 3, 2011 were the tax years ended March 30, 2008, March 29, 2009, March 28, 2010 and April 3, 2011, as well as the tax year ended April 1, 2007 for several states.
+The statute of limitations varies by jurisdiction; tax years open to federal or state general examination or other adjustment as of October 2, 2011 were the fiscal years ended March 30, 2008, March 29, 2009, March 28, 2010 and April 3, 2011, as well as the fiscal year ended April 1, 2007 for several states.

-The Internal Revenue Service has notified the Company that its consolidated federal income tax return for the tax year ended March 29, 2009 has been selected for examination.
+The Internal Revenue Service is examining the Company's consolidated federal income tax return for the fiscal year ended March 29, 2009.
 Although management believes that the calculations and positions taken on this and all other filed income tax returns are reasonable and justifiable, the final outcome of this or any other examination could result in an adjustment to the position that the Company took on such income tax return.
-Such adjustment could be favorable or unfavorable and could result in adjustments to one or more state income tax returns, or to prior or subsequent income tax returns, or both.
+Such adjustment could be favorable or unfavorable and could result in adjustments to one or more state income tax returns, or to income tax returns for prior or subsequent years, or both.
 The cumulative effect of such adjustments could have a material impact on the Company's future results of operations.